SolracHQ/bmath/docs/design.md

 vector           -> "[" ( expression ("," expression)* )? "]"
 ```

+### Comments
+BMath only supports single-line comments, which start with `#` and continue until the end of the line.
+Multi-line comments are not supported.

 ### Syntax Sugar: Arrow Operator for Chained Function Calls

 Expressions using the arrow operator are transformed as follows: given an expression of the form